ireynolds/sms-immunization-manager/website/content/use/smsapis.md

 ### Information

 ***Help***
 For information.
 May only appear once in a message.
+Must appear last in the message.

 <div class="sms-api-syntax" markdown="1">
 `he OPCODE` Returns a brief description of the requested opcode.